huggingface/transformers/docs/source/en/model_doc/llava.md

 ## Overview

 Llava is an open-source chatbot trained by fine-tuning LlamA/Vicuna on GPT-generated multimodal instruction-following data.
 It is an auto-regressive language model, based on the transformer architecture.
+In other words, it is an multi-modal version of LLMs fine-tuned for chat / instructions.

 The Llava model was proposed in [Improved Baselines with Visual Instruction Tuning](https://arxiv.org/pdf/2310.03744) by Haotian Liu, Chunyuan Li, Yuheng Li and Yong Jae Lee.